analogdevicesinc/ai8x-training/README.md

 ### Prerequisites

-This software currently supports Ubuntu 18.04 LTS (Ubuntu 20.04 LTS is not yet supported by CUDA).
-The server version is sufficient, see https://ubuntu.com/download/server. *Note: The Windows Subsystem for Linux (WSL) currently does <u>not</u> support CUDA.*
+This software currently supports Ubuntu 18.04 LTS.
+*Note: Ubuntu 20.04 LTS works, but requires CUDA 11 which is not yet officially supported by PyTorch.*
+The server version is sufficient, see https://ubuntu.com/download/server.
+*Note: The Windows Subsystem for Linux (WSL) currently does <u>not</u> support CUDA.*

 When going beyond simple tests, model training requires CUDA hardware acceleration (the network loader does not require CUDA).

-Install CUDA 10.1 or CUDA 10.2:
-https://developer.nvidia.com/cuda-toolkit-archive
+On Ubuntu 18.04 LTS, install CUDA 10.2.
+On Ubuntu 20.04 LTS, install CUDA 11.1. https://developer.nvidia.com/cuda-toolkit-archive

 *Note: When using multiple GPUs, the software will automatically use all available GPUs and distribute the workload.
-To prevent this, either use the `--gpus` command line argument, or set the `CUDA_VISIBLE_DEVICES` environment variable.*
+To prevent this, set the `CUDA_VISIBLE_DEVICES` environment variable.
+Use the `--gpus` command line argument to set the default GPU.*

 #### Shared (Multi-User) and Remote Systems